ovelny/amulet/tutorials/personal-debian-setup.md

 		* (in this order, left to right)
 	* remove downloads icon in toolbar
 	* add "forget" icon between extensions and overflow icon

+## All done

+Congrats, you have a system you can call home now.
+Grab a coffee and enjoy.